Understanding Different Types of Fossils

 Have you ever wondered how we can know so much about ancient animals and organisms?
 Fossilization is the process of preservation of an organism that occurs naturally.
 The process of fossilization is rare and only occurs under the right conditions, so it is a wonder that we can learn so much about the organisms that roamed in prehistoric eras.
 Paleontology tells us so much about the formation, age, and evolution of different fossils.
 There are many different types of fossilization processes and fossils that can naturally form and occur, including mold fossils.
 Fossilization can preserve teeth, hard bones, shells, or impressions.
 Without this natural process of preservation, we would not know a lot about our ancient world.

-All about Fossils
+All About Fossils

 Many preservation processes occur under fossilization, with the most common type being mineralization.
 Mineralization occurs when the soft parts of an organism decay and minerals replace those vacant spaces, allowing preservation.
-In this guide, we will explore the process of these four distinct types of fossils and how they come to exist:
+In this guide, we will explore the process of four distinct types of fossils and how they come to exist.

-Types of Fossils:
+Different Types of Fossils

 - Mold fossils